Hot or not? Teeth chattering chills can make it hard to stay warm in winter, but one thing you can keep nice and toasty is your home!

 - If you’ve come in from the cold you might be tempted to crank the heating higher than necessary to compensate.
 Try wrapping up warm with layers and acclimatising to the temperature first.

-- Get your blood pumping with some active chores like vacuuming or cook over a hot stove and do the washing up in hot water to help you feel warmer.
+- Get your blood pumping with some active chores like vacuuming or cooking over a hot stove and do the washing up in hot water to help you feel warmer.
 Your home will look spick and span afterwards too – win win!

 Block Up Chilly Draughts